latexstudio/curriculum-vitae-1/README.md

 ## License

-Both templates are licensed as follows (as noted above this does not include the content, that is all personal information has to be removed!):
+Both templates are licensed as follows. **As noted above this does not include the content, that is all personal information has to be removed!**

 Copyright (c) 2014 - 2015, David Stutz.
 All rights reserved.